He graduated from Morehouse College.

 President Donald Trump tapped him for a position on the Federal Reserve board.

-In April 2019, Trump recommended him for a position on the Federal Reserve board.
+In April 2019, Trump recommended him for a position on the Federal Reserve board, but Cain withdrew his name from consideration, preventing what was expected to be a contentious confirmation process.
+Several Republican senators had voiced their opposition.

 Members of the Fed’s seven-person board of governors serve for 14-year terms and help oversee the nation’s monetary policy.